More than 60,000 copies sold – Now with new material!

 - More measurement myths and other perceived obstacles to measurement debunked

-A complete and updated resource with real-world case studies and an easy-to-follow format, How to Measure Anything, Third Edition illustrates how author Douglas Hubbard – creator of Applied Information Economics – has successfully applied his approach across various industries.
+A complete and updated resource with real-world case studies and an easy-to-follow format, How to Measure Anything, 3e illustrates how author Douglas Hubbard – creator of Applied Information Economics – has successfully applied his approach across various industries.
 You’ll learn how any problem, no matter how difficult, ill-defined, or uncertain, can lend itself to measurement using proven methods.
 Straightforward and accessible, this is the resource you’ll turn to again and again to measure the seemingly immeasurable.